-If it’s only appropriate for use at Christmas (red + green sparkle nail polish, slightly tacky Mrs. Clause Lingerie, reindeer antler headbands), then I don’t need to spend money on it (OR store this stuff for another year).
+If it’s only appropriate for use at Christmas (red + green sparkle nail polish, slightly tacky Mrs. Clause Lingerie, reindeer antler headbands), then I don’t need to spend money on it this year.

-(IF you just NEED a holiday head band – MAKE ONE.)
+(IF you just NEED a fun holiday head band – MAKE ONE.)

 Something that you have to buy year after year (instead of investing a bit just once) doesn’t make any sense to me.